Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 === Progress guarantee

 Notice that every loop in Slotqueue is bounded, and no method have to wait for another.
 Therefore, Slotqueue is wait-free.

-=== Memory reclamation

-Notice that Slotqueue pushes the memory reclamation problem to the underlying SPSC.
-Because the underlying SPSC is memory-safe, Slotqueue is also memory-safe.

 === Performance model